tumcms/Open-Infra-Platform/Documentation/markdown/GitProcess.md

 1. Installation of **Git** -
 2. Creation of **GitHub account** -

-## Clone the repository
+## Fork the repository

 1. Go to OpenInfraPlatform on [GitHub](https://github.com/tumcms/Open-Infra-Platform).

 2. Login to your account and *Fork* OpenInfraPlatform to your account.

-3. Select green button *Clone or download* and copy url, which will shows up.
+Now there is https://github.com/<your_username>/Open-Infra-Platform.

+3. *Clone* your repository to local mashine.

-4. Open your File Explorer and select the folder, where you want to clone the OpenInfraPlatform (e.g. C:\dev).
+	- Open your File Explorer and select the folder, where you want to clone the OpenInfraPlatform (e.g. C:\dev).
 Right mouse click in this folder and select *Git Bash Here*.

-5. In the window, which you have opened, in the command line write out *git clone https://github.com/<your_username>/Open-Infra-Platform.git* .
+	- In the window, which you have opened, in the command line write out *git clone https://github.com/<your_username>/Open-Infra-Platform.git* .
 This will start a download.

+4. Add remote: git add

+## Submit changes

+branching !!

+(Commit + push)

+##Pull Request

+(Pull Request)

+## Updating from main repository

+(Fetch all)...